mohitnandwani/MNGradientColorPicker/README.md

 ## Live Demo

 My app [Subtrack](https://apps.apple.com/app/id1519946553) (A Subscription Tracker) is using MNGradientColorPicker for color customisation.
-You can download it and try it on your multiple devices to see this magic.
+You can download it and try it on your multiple devices to check it out.

 ## Credits